What do a bundle of dynamite and your Spanish learning have in common? They can both explode.

-It’s all chemistry: You just need to get the right mix of materials.
+It’s all chemistry, you just need to get the right mix of materials: that good old educational standby, books.

 This is an excellent starter book for anyone who’s an absolute beginner in Spanish.